 Genesee Country Village & Museum is the largest living history museum in New York State and the largest collection of historic buildings in the Northeast.
-The museum, open May 11-Oct.
-14, is located in Mumford, N.Y., 20 miles southwest of Rochester and 45 miles east of Buffalo.
+The museum is located in Mumford, NY; we're just 20 miles southwest of Rochester and 45 miles east of Buffalo.

 For more information, visit www.gcv.org or call (585) 538-6822.

-• After Labor Day Closed Mondays & Tuesdays, except Oct.
-14
+• After Labor Day, we're closed Mondays & Tuesdays, except Oct.
+9

-The nature center is open for scheduled programs throughout the school year.
+The Nature Center is open for scheduled programs throughout the school year.
 For exact dates, please call (585) 538-6822 x218.
 You may schedule your visit for Tuesday through Friday unless otherwise noted.
-Classes and Scouting Programs We Offer Adult Classes, Day Camps & Scouting Programs, For interesting news and features about the village, visit our blog.
+We also offer adult classes, day camps & scouting programs.
+For interesting news and features about the village, visit our blog.